 Gathering student feedback through multiple channels is key.
-So is putting that information to work in your course in a meaningful way, and Schiefelbein shows you how to do both.>
+So is putting that information to work in your course in a meaningful way, and the presenter shows you how to do both.

-You’ll learn the six key themes Schiefelbein has identified in her research and how you can incorporate the following when you’re designing for the online student:
+You’ll learn the six key themes the presenter has identified in her research and how you can incorporate the following when you’re designing for the online student:

-Like all Magna 20-Minute Mentors, What Do Students Want in Online Courses?is designed to provide you with grab-and-go information.
+Like all Magna 20-Minute Mentors, What Do Students Expect from Online Courses? is designed to provide you with grab-and-go information.

 - Communication tips to reach students with different learning styles